-The Chandler Foundation Courage Award
+The Chandler Foundation Courage Awards

 The Foundation recognized and honored athletes who have been inspirational in facing the challenges of cancer.